22 Март 2023

 Working conditions and gender

 Eurofound’s European Working Conditions Survey (EWCS) covers a range of aspects of working conditions from a gender perspective.
 In recent questionnaires, gender mainstreaming has been an important topic.
 The survey monitors occupational, sectoral, time and pay gaps, as well as working time patterns, work–life balance, violence and harassment at work, and health and well-being, including what all this means for sustainable work.
+The European Working Conditions Telephone Survey (EWCTS) 2021 analysed the multiple dimensions of job quality, comparing the situation in the Member States also by gender.

 Research also looks at the experience of women in management roles and how their underrepresentation in management can be addressed.
 It analyses the job quality of both male and female managers, and the impact a management job has on personal life.